Let’s Talk About What Not to Plant in Your Garden – EVER!

 Morning Glory – Morning glory was first known in China for its medicinal uses, due to the laxative properties of its seeds.
 Most morning glory flowers unravel into full bloom in the early morning.
 The flowers usually start to fade a few hours before the “petals” start showing visible curling.
 They can quickly spread by way of long, creeping stems.
 By crowding out, blanketing, and smothering other plants, morning glory has turned into a serious invasive weed problem.
 This is one plant I will never ever plant again.

 Mint – Mint is a wonderful herb to grow if you can grow it in a container.
 Never let it roam freely.
-It’s a great addition to food and drink, and is beautifully aromatic in a vase with other flowers.
+It’s a great addition to food and drink and is beautifully aromatic in a vase with other flowers.
 Its roots are seriously invasive and can spread throughout your garden in a weed-like manner if not contained, so do yourself a big favor and plant your mint in a container.

 Bamboo – Bamboo’s hardness and rapid growth characteristics make it one of the world’s most renewable building resources.
 But that doesn’t necessarily make it a viable option for your garden.
-Before you know it, you’ll find your and possibly your neighbors yard overrun with a bamboo privacy screen that could take years to eradicate.
+Before you know it, you’ll find you and possibly your neighbors’ yard overrun with a bamboo privacy screen that could take years to eradicate.
 If you must grow bamboo, do it in large landscaping planters.
 I once saw an abandoned home in Mississippi that got taken over by bamboo.
 It was quite a sight to see it grow in the middle of what used to be the living room.

 Mimosa Tree – As much as I love this exotic-looking tree with its feathery, fern-like leaves and showy pink flowers – trust me when I say that you will not cultivate love with your neighbors.
 It is incredibly invasive and will spawn seedlings everywhere in your yard and throughout the neighborhood.
 Once it has taken hold, it’s nearly impossible to get rid of.

 Crocosmia (montbretia) – Ugh, definitely not a favorite of mine.
 This spreads by underground runners.
 Once you have it you will be digging it out for a long, long time.
 I’m still dealing with it popping up four years later.
 I think this is another plant that just takes up so much space and doesn’t bloom long enough to be worth the effort of trying to clean up after it.
 The blooms are interesting, and make a nice addition to flower arrangements, but then again, not worth the effort.
+I am still trying to get rid of it.

 Common Orange Ditch Lilies (hemerocallis vulva) – Not a big fan.
 I don’t want to offend anyone, because I know probably many of my readers have these in their gardens.
 Ditch Lilies are prolific spreaders and a devil to get out of your gardens.
 These probably belong in the invasive section, because they crowd out other plants.

 Wisteria – I bet you did not expect to see this one on my list, but here it is.
-Wisteria, was a have to have for me with its brilliant, cascading purple blooms —but beware!
+Wisteria was a have to have for me with its brilliant, cascading purple blooms —but beware!
 Its root system can send shoots popping up far away from the main plant, engulfing trees, shrubs, and anything else in its way.
 It can live hundreds of years and requires serious pruning every year to keep it under control.

 How to Avoid Invasive Plants